Hispaniolan solenodon: Behavior

 Hispaniolan solenodons are nocturnal; during daylight hours, they stay in their burrows, trees, hollowed-out logs or caves, remaining hidden from view.
 Their burrows may contain multiple chambers and tunnels and are typically inhabited by an adult pair accompanied by up to six younger family members.
 When they emerge into the open air, they run on the soles of their feet, following an erratic, zigzag course.

-Hispaniolan solenodons feed mainly on arthropods, but will also eat worms, snails, mice and small reptiles; they may also feed on a small amount of fruit, grains, and leaf litter.
+Hispaniolan solenodons feed mainly on arthropods, such as millipedes (Julida), ground beetles, and various blattodean & orthopteran insects (Gryllidae, Tettigoniidae, and Blattidae), but will also eat worms, snails, mice, and small reptiles; they may also feed on a small amount of fruit, grains, and leaf litter.
 They probe the earth with their snouts and dig or rip open rotten logs with their claws.
 They have been reported to make a number of vocalisations, including a loud defensive "chirp", an aggressive "squeal", a soft "squeak" when encountering familiar conspecifics, and a high-pitched "clic" when encountering strangers.
 They have also been reported to make echolocation clicks at 9 to 31 kHz.